CodeScop/Oge-Mai-Field-Guide/desertresourcessummary.md

-LAST UPDATED 16 SEPT 2020
+LAST UPDATED 10 DEC 2020

 Summary of everything available in the DESERT.
 (Yes, now including Shrine of Ages!)
 Abbreviations: